nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/DataPLAN.md

 ## The answers-integrated templates

-TUnlike in other DMP tools, which only have questions in their templates, the standardized answers of the DMP questions are directly integrated into the templates with DataPLAN.
+Unlike other DMP tools, which only have questions in their templates, the standardized answers of the DMP questions are directly integrated into the templates with DataPLAN.
 The final exported DMP document will only include answers selected by the users.
 For example, in Fig. 2, all checkbox options of Question 2 are selected.
 Therefore, all the integrated answers are shown in the final DMP document (green text).
 In Fig. 3, some checkbox options in Question 2 are not selected.
 Therefore, these answers are not shown in the final DMP document.
 The answers prepared in the DataPLAN tool are deeply coordinated with other DataPLANT tools such as the [ARC Commander][kb-ArcCommander] and [Swate][kb-Swate].

 <figure><img src="../img/dataplan_before_deselect.png" alt="Before deselect checkboxes" style="width:100%"><figcaption style="margin: auto;">Figure 2: If all checkboxes of question 2 are selected, all counterparts in the DMP text will be kept.</figcaption></figure>